derekchiang/thunder-docs/source/tutorials/build_dapp_on_thunder.md

 ## Updating the DApp

 So we've just launched our first token, which is very cool.
-However, it'd be cooler if we could give the token a cool name as opposed to a generic name like `MyToken`.
+However, it'd be cooler if we could give the token a real name as opposed to a generic name like `MyToken`.

 Open the file `contracts/Token.sol` in your favorite editor.
 Even if you are not already familiar with Solidity (the smart contract programming language), you can probably make sense of the code: